Close

 Why accessibility matters: the business case

 The statistics are eye-opening: 27% of the EU population over the age of 16 are living with some form of a disability.
-That's over 100 million people, equivalent to the combined population of Spain and Italy.
+That's over 100 million people, or one in four adults.
+To put that in perspective, it’s equivalent to the combined populations of Spain and Italy.

 "If your website is not dyslexic friendly, there is a chance that you are alienating 77,800 people alone... which is a loss or missed opportunity of 7 million pounds.
 And this is just dyslexia; imagine what that number and figure would be when taking into consideration other disabilities people are living with."
 Drew Masci, 383 Lead Support Engineer